Living Our Faith

 Our students are encouraged to be courageous advocates for change in many of ways: our participation with London Citizens, volunteering in the local community, involvement with charities, and our Service to Others club are examples of this.

 Saint Gabriel’s has a system of Restorative Justice which promotes Forgiveness and Reconciliation.
 This is part our Behaviour and our Exclusions Policy and allows students to get the chance to reflect on mistakes they have made, and seek restoration.
-Forgiveness and Reconciliation are explored as worthy ways of living in PSHE lessons and though Collective Worship.
+Forgiveness and Reconciliation are explored as worthy ways of living in PSHE lessons and through Collective Worship.

 The school is viewed as an exemplar in its approach to behaviour, inclusion and reconciliation by other local schools and London Citizens.
 SGC is helping London Citizens put together a training programme for governors of other schools in the local area.